 Blocking the Antenna

 Hold your phone the right way to ensure you don't block the internal antenna.
 By holding your phone sideways, you may unintentionally block the antenna.
-Likewise, a poorly constructed or overly thick case could do block the internal antenna and limit your signal.
+Likewise, a poorly constructed or overly thick case could block the internal antenna and limit your signal.

 Interestingly, even cosmic events or changes in Earth's magnetic field could affect your cellular signal.
 Solar flares, or solar eruptions, interrupt cellular signals by affecting Earth's magnetic field.